HankB/Fun-with-ZFS/destroy-send-receive/README.md

 ## 2024-09-26 Status

 Files date to May of this year.
 Not sure if this is complete but starting on another task so I'll commit/push as is.
+Not `shellcheck` clean.